Police investigating possible other targets of the man who ran down and killed a woman in a Oshtemo Township parking lot - NewsBreak

 Kalamazoo police have released more photos of a suspect who they say shot at an officer after an armed robbery on Saturday.

-KALAMAZOO, MI (WKZO AM/FM) — A portion of I-94 near Kalamazoo closed earlier Monday morning due to a crash involving two cars and a semi-truck.
-The Kalamazoo County Sheriff’s Office says the crash happened around 3:30 a.m.
-Monday, August 15, in the eastbound lanes at mile marker 84 in Comstock Township.
+A portion of eastbound I-94 near Kalamazoo is closed due to a crash involving two cars and a semi-truck.

 MSP: one dead, one hospitalized, one driver sought after Keeler Township crash